 Question 7.
 Why was the Captain of Neptune sent out in command of Force B without being briefed on Minefield T?

 Answer Force K (Aurora, Penelope, Lively, Lance) had been operating successfully for 2 months, partly to the north of Tripoli.
-Maybe Captain Agnew and his fellow Captains and hence their Navigators had learnt about Minefield 'T' from many conversations with ships Captains arriving in Malta from Alexandria.
+Maybe Captain Agnew and his fellow Captains and hence their Navigators had learnt about Minefield 'T' from conversations with ships captains and officers arriving in Malta from Alexandria.
+It may be that the RAF had observed the Italian Navy sweeping the inner minefield in March and laying Minefield 'T' in May and June.
+The Italian naval historian Bragadin stated in 'La Guerra di Mine' that high flying enemy aircraft (RAF) were observing the minelaying cruisers on May 6th and 23rd.
 Force B (Ajax, Neptune, Kimberley, Kingston) arrived on 29th November with Rear Admiral Rawlings in charge as Rear Admiral Commanding Seventh Cruiser Squadron.
 Rawlings may have been briefed by either CinC Med or other Ultra recipients on the location of Minefield "T" but since he hadn't operated anywhere near Tripoli in December '41, using the "need to know" principle, he saw no need to pass it on to Rory O'Conor.
-Rawlings never dreamed that his ships would sail without him, which of course they did on 18th December 1941 – with him being side-lined by VA Malta.
+Rawlings never dreamed that his ships would sail without him, which of course they did on 18th December 1941 – with him being left out of the discussions by VA Malta (probably a mistake).
 The fact that he was outraged has been confirmed by two independent witnesses - Captain James Weir and Commander Ian Scrimgeour-Wedderburn.
 Both were Midshipmen on the quarterdeck of Ajax and witnessed Rawlings' anger when he saw his ships sailing without him.